 MMMPlotSuite.saturation_scatterplot#

-MMMPlotSuite.saturation_scatterplot(original_scale=False, constant_data=None, posterior_data=None, dims=None, backend=None)[source]#
+MMMPlotSuite.saturation_scatterplot(original_scale=False, constant_data=None, posterior_data=None, dims=None, colors=None, plot_collection=None, backend=None)[source]#

 Plot saturation scatter plot showing channel spend vs contributions.